luigi-ga/ALPRNet/README.md

 ---

 Feel free to reach out if you have any questions or suggestions.
-You can contact me at [gallo.1895146@studenti.uniroma1.it].
+You can contact me [here](mailto:gallo.1895146@studenti.uniroma1.it).